Table of Contents

 The Excavation and Foundation process generally takes between 4 – 6 weeks depending upon the soil type, depth of the dig, and the type of foundation (full slab or basement) that is to be erected.
 Among all the residential home building stages the Excavation and Foundation are the most important since any errors at this point will destabilize your entire construction.

 Once the foundation gets ready, we move on to the stage where the customer gets to see the bare skeletal stage of the house.
 Yes, we are speaking about giving shape to the house by installing the frames.
 Depending on the structure of the house this will involve ground floor framing, structural steelwork, mid-floor framing, first-floor framing, truss framing followed by roofing.
 The walls, the floor, and the roof frames get erected and are covered in a sheathing.

-- Plywood is the preferred choice of sheathing for most New Zealand Builders.
+- Plywood is the preferred choice of sheathing.

-- Other choices could include OSB (Oriented Strand Board) or Thermo ply.
+- Other choices include OSB (Oriented Strand Board) or Thermoply.

 Windows and Doors also get installed during the Framing stage.
 The Framing and Roofing stage might extend up-to 5 – 6 weeks.